Matricaria discoidea

-Matricaria discoidea, commonly known as pineappleweed, wild chamomile, pineapple-mayweed, disc mayweed, and rayless mayweed, is an annual plant native to North America and/or northern Asia, introduced to Europe where it grows as a common herb of fields, gardens, and roadsides.
+Matricaria discoidea, commonly known as pineappleweed, wild chamomile, disc mayweed, and rayless mayweed, is an annual plant native to North America, northern Asia, and Europe where it grows as a common herb of fields, gardens, and roadsides.
 It is in the daisy family Asteraceae.
-The flowers exude a chamomile/pineapple aroma when crushed.
-They are edible and have been used in salads (although they may become bitter by the time the plant blooms) and to make herbal tea.
+When crushed, the flowers and foliage emit a strong pineapple-like aroma, giving the plant its common name.